 For the most part we need your personal data to fulfill our obligations to you.
 Our main objective is to never process more personal data than is necessary for the purpose, and we strive to always use the least integrity intrusive information possible.

-We need your personal data to be able to provide you with a good service when e.g. using our various web-services.
+We need your personal data to be able to provide you with good service when, for example, you use our various web-services.

 When do we collect your personal data?

 When you contact us via telephone, email or use an online contact form we store the data you communicate to be able to answer your inquiries.
 This may include your name, email-address, telephone number and any other personal data you freely decide to share with us.
 We will retain this data as long as it is necessary for the purpose of your inquiry and delete it when it’s no longer needed if we are not obligated to retain it by law.